Adansonia digitata: Water storage

 Baobab trees store water in their trunks and branches on a seasonal basis as they live in areas of sustained drought and water inaccessibility.
-The spongy material of the bark allows water to be absorbed deeper into the tissue, as there is rarely enough rain during the wet season to penetrate the litter layer of soil.
 The U-shaped branches allow for water to trickle down, allowing for maximum absorption over an extended period of time even after the rain stops.
 The water is absorbed into the vascular tissue of the tree, where it can be moved into the tree's parenchyma cells for long-term storage, or used.
 A large Baobab can store as much as 136,400 liters of water.

-During the dry season, the trees will flush out all of their leaves.
+During the dry season, the trees expel all of their leaves.
 During this period, the circumference of the trunk will shrink about 2–3 cm and the water content of the stem will drop by about 10%.
 Dropping leaves during the dry season is done to prevent water loss through transpiration out of the stomata, which would cause the water potentials in the vascular tissue to drop too low and pull water out of the vacuoles in the parenchyma cells.
-This would lead to the parenchyma cells, which make up the majority of the trunk and branches, to plasmolyze destroying the tree.
+This would lead to the parenchyma cells, which make up the majority of the trunk and branches, to plasmolyse destroying the tree.

-The water in storage cells is structurally important, which limits their ability to use mass quantities of stored water in times of drought.
-Baobab trees have much higher water and parenchyma content than most trees, this allows them to grow very large with less energy expenditure.
+Baobab trees have much higher water and parenchyma content than most trees, which allows them to grow very large with less energy expenditure.
 Parenchyma are soft plant tissue cells that are commonly used for water storage in other drought tolerant species like cactus and succulents.
 The water fluxes from the vascular tissue into the parenchyma cells at the center of the tree with the help of actively transported ions.
-The ion flux into the cell will shift the concentration gradients, causing water to rush into the cells for long term storage.
+The ion flux into the cell will shift the concentration gradients, causing water to rush into the cells for long-term storage.

 Another reason why the water in the trunk can only be used as a buffer for long-term deficits is the distance between the vascular tissue and the parenchyma.
 The transportation of water from the vascular tissue into storage cells is a very slow process as it is a high-resistance path.
 The water in the cells at the core of the trunk and the branches would take too much energy from the tree to move back into the vascular tissue for daily use.